 Choose the wrong pair, however, and you’ll soon be turning slower than the team bus in the peak of rush hour.
-Although you could try styling them a-la-Grealish, a clunky pair of shinnies will always make you feel uncomfortable out on the pitch, so you’ll need to make sure you’re buying the right size and shape for you.
+Although you could try styling them a-la-Grealish, a clunky pair of shinnies will always make you feel uncomfortable out on the pitch, so you’ll need to make sure you’re buying the right size, weight and shape for you.

 Okay, yeah, these are a little expensive, but the G-Form Pro-S has been nothing short of revolutionary.
 If you’re after some premium, high-end shin pads this season, then you’d have difficulty finding a better bang for your buck.
 These are elite shin pads, so I guess it’s only natural for that to involve some elite prices.

 Unlike most other guards, the Pro-S combines the padding and the sleeve together in one seamless design, meaning that you never have to worry about them slipping out of place.
 Just as importantly, this RPT soft padding isn’t simply soft and light, but also hardens on impact to serve up the best protection money can buy.